formester/formester-site/content/blog/building-your-first-form-with-formester.md

 ---
-title: Building your first form with formester
+title: How To Build Your First Form With Formester | How To Build Your First Web Form - Formester
-description: Different approaches to building web forms with formester
+description: Learn how to build your first web form with Formester!
+Our step-by-step guide makes it easy to build your first forms for any website or business.
+Start today!
 keywords: create form, build your first form, backend as a service, drag and drop form, free form builder, free online form builder
 author: Piyush Singhania